 Envision the perfect Nutcracker experience with children—a crisp December afternoon of festive fun and togetherness.
 You arrive to see the Opera House beautifully decorated, the dancing sublime, and a ballet that’s both charming and heart-warming.
 Their young eyes shine with delight as a magical story unfolds onstage.
 It’s a holiday experience they’ll always remember.

-And yet—and we’ve all been there—that dream of a memorable holiday outing can take a decidedly less magical turn when the children fall apart during the quietest moment of the Waltz of the Flowers.
+And yet—and we’ve all been there—that dream of a memorable holiday outing can take a decidedly less magical turn when the children start wailing during the quietest moment of the Waltz of the Flowers.
 Never fear!
 A bit of advance planning (and our best insider tips) can help set the stage for a wonderful experience with kids at Nutcracker.

 1. Decide Who’s Coming